 The National Directorate for Public Accounting (GDPA in Spanish) of the MEF is responsible for issuing accounting rules to be applied in the public sector.
 It published a "Plan Contable Gubernamental" in 2011.
 All public sector entities without exception (central, local, regional, social security, public enterprises) are subject to these rules.
 Its legal background is Law 287081.
-It develops standards, assess their implementation and interpret the accounting rules for public entities2.
-The GDPA is responsible for the implementation of International Public Sector Accounting Standards (IPSAS) in Peru.
+It develops standards, assess their implementation and interpret the accounting Standards (IPSAS) in Peru.
 It is working with the BCRP towards the implementation of the IMF GFSM 2014 and expects it to take place during 2016.
 Each year, the GDPA publishes the "Cuenta General de la Republica" which is the official annual consolidated account of the public sector.